sensu/sensu-docs/content/sensu-go/6.6/plugins/supported-integrations/slack.md

 ---
 title: "Slack integration"
 linkTitle: "Slack"
-description: "Use the Sensu Slack Handler plugin to integrate Sensu with your alerting workflows.
-Read about the features of Sensu's Slack integration and learn how to get the plugin."
+description: "Use the Sensu Slack Handler integration to send alerts to the Slack channels you specify based on Sensu Go observability event data."
 version: "6.6"
 product: "Sensu Go"
 menu: